top of page

 1. Your right brain holds the key to neuroplastic progress

-To ensure efficient awareness and integration of new and emerging information, your right brain works consistently with a broader scope of reference.
+To ensure awareness and integration of new and emerging information, your right brain works with a broader scope of reference.
 It is constantly working to access and update global networks.
-Your brain's Central Executive Network (CEN) is mostly lateralized right(1) to help you evaluate and make decisions with the greatest possible scope of information.
-When your right brain sees or senses fresh information that is important for future reference, the right hemisphere comes alive with robust networking across the CEN, SN, and DMN.
-(1) The more meaningful the experience is to your brain's safety and threats, the more quickly its default networks will speed future retrieval.
+To ensure your decisions have access to the best possible scope of insight, your brain's Central Executive Network (CEN) is mostly lateralized right(1).
+In cases where your right brain sees or senses fresh information that could be important for future reference, the right hemisphere comes alive with robust networking across the CEN, SN, and DMN.
+(1) The more meaning these fresh insights have to perceptions of safety and threats, the more integrated they will become as default insights, to speed future retrieval.

 (1) Causal Interactions between Froto-Parietal Central Executive and Default Mode Networks in Humans (via PubMed)